stclib/STC/docs/cspan_api.md

 # 19 20 23 24
 # 19 20 23 24
 ```
-... can be done in C with cspan:
+... can be written in C using cspan:
 ```c
 #include <c11/fmt.h>
 #include <stc/cspan.h>